SixArm/mast-cell-help/topics/vitamin-c-low-histamine-forms/index.md

-# Vitamin C: low-histamine forms
+# Vitamin C low-histamine forms

 For individuals with histamine intolerance or sensitivity, certain forms of vitamin C may be preferred as they are considered lower in histamine.